BigThunderSR/node-red-contrib-onstar2/README.md

 <!-- [![Notarize Assets with CAS](https://github.com/BigThunderSR/node-red-contrib-onstar2/actions/workflows/cas_notarize.yml/badge.svg)](https://github.com/BigThunderSR/node-red-contrib-onstar2/actions/workflows/cas_notarize.yml)
 [![Authenticate Assets with CAS](https://github.com/BigThunderSR/node-red-contrib-onstar2/actions/workflows/cas_authenticate.yml/badge.svg)](https://github.com/BigThunderSR/node-red-contrib-onstar2/actions/workflows/cas_authenticate.yml) -->

-A node-red flow for controlling GM OnStar vehicles powered by [OnStarJS](https://github.com/samrum/OnStarJS) originally written by [caseyjmorton](https://www.npmjs.com/~caseyjmorton) and published [here](https://www.npmjs.com/package/node-red-contrib-onstar).
+A Node-RED flow for controlling GM OnStar vehicles powered by [OnStarJS](https://github.com/samrum/OnStarJS) originally written by [caseyjmorton](https://www.npmjs.com/~caseyjmorton) and published [here](https://www.npmjs.com/package/node-red-contrib-onstar).
 Please note that only US and Canadian OnStar accounts are known to work with this integration.

 This fork is for me to experiment with the capabilities exposed in the original version and to add custom commands as necessary.